 Why you’ll love this Chicken White Bean Soup recipe

 It’s easy to throw together.
 Not too much chopping, especially if you already have the chicken ready to go.
 I used a rotisserie, which was an excellent choice.

 The thing that really sets this soup apart is the Parmesan.
 It calls for a rind of Parmesan in the soup, which is my new favorite trick for adding a crazy amount of flavor.
-And of course the Parmesan shavings that go on top.
+(And of course the Parmesan shavings that go on top.)
+Even if you don’t have a rind, just throw in the part of the cheese that looks like the photo above.
 Skimp on this if you are really watching your calories, but please, don’t skip it.
-(Also, just go ahead and be jealous of my Cutco cheese knife.)

 - 2 tablespoons olive oil